xbinaryx/css/docs/rules/use-baseline.md

 ## Background

-[Baseline](https://web.dev/baseline) is an effort by the [W3C WebDX Community Group](https://github.com/web-platform-dx) to document which features are available in four core browsers: Chrome (desktop and Android), Edge, Firefox (desktop and Android), and Safari (macOS and iOS).
-This data allows developers to choose the technologies that are best supported for their audience.
-As part of this effort, Baseline tracks which CSS features are available in which browsers.
+[Baseline](https://web-platform-dx.github.io/web-features/) is an effort by the [W3C WebDX Community Group](https://www.w3.org/community/webdx/) to document which features of the web platform are available in a [set of core browsers](https://web-platform-dx.github.io/web-features/#:~:text=using%20the%20following-,core%20browser%20set,-%3A) (currently composed of Chrome, Chrome for Android, Edge, Firefox, Firefox for Android, Safari, and Safari for iOS).
+The Baseline data allows developers to make quicker decisions about the technologies they wish to use on their websites.

-Features are grouped into three levels:
+Baseline tracks features that cover the entire web platform, including features that are about CSS properties, values, or selectors.
+This rule uses the Baseline data from these CSS-related features.

+Features tracked by Baseline can be in either of these three stages:

-- **Widely available** features are those supported by all core browsers for at least 30 months.
+- **Widely available** features are supported by all the core browsers for at least 30 months.
-- **Newly available** features are those supported by all core browsers for less than 30 months.
+- **Newly available** features are supported by all the core browsers for less than 30 months.
-- **Limited availability** features are those supported by some but not all core browsers.
+- **Limited availability** features are not yet supported by all the core browsers.

-Generally speaking, it's preferable to stick to widely available features to ensure the greatest interoperability across browsers.
+While using only Baseline widely available features can help ensure the greatest interoperability across browsers, note that:

+- Testing your site is still required, especially if your audience uses browsers other than the Baseline core browser set.
+- Testing how accessible your site is with assistive technologies is still required.
+Baseline does not track how assistive technologies support web platform features.
+- You might still want to use non-widely available features, for example as part of a progressive enhancement strategy, using the `@supports` rule, or by defining fallbacks, or because of the browsers or devices your audience uses.

 ## Rule Details